 Central Tendency Measures in Positively Skewed Distributions

-Unlike the normally distributed data where all measures of the central tendency (mean, median, and mode) equal each other, in a positively skewed data, the measures are dispersed.
-The general relationship among the central tendency measures in the positively skewed distribution may be expressed using the following inequality:
+Unlike with normally distributed data where all measures of the central tendency (mean, median, and mode) equal each other, with positively skewed data, the measures are dispersed.
+The general relationship among the central tendency measures in a positively skewed distribution may be expressed using the following inequality:

 Mean > Median > Mode

-Since a high level of the skewness can generate misleading results from statistical tests, the extreme positive skewness is not desirable for a distribution.
-In order to overcome such a problem, data transformation tools may be employed to make the skewed data closer to the normal distribution.
+Since a high level of skewness can generate misleading results from statistical tests, the extreme positive skewness is not desirable for a distribution.
+In order to overcome such a problem, data transformation tools may be employed to make the skewed data closer to a normal distribution.

 Positively Skewed Distribution in Finance

-The positive skewness of a distribution indicates that an investor may expect frequent small losses and few large gains from the investment.
-The positively skewed distributions of investment returns are generally more desirable by investors since there is some probability to gain huge profits that can cover all the frequent small losses.
+The positive skewness of a distribution indicates that an investor may expect frequent small losses and a few large gains from the investment.
+The positively skewed distributions of investment returns are generally more desired by investors since there is some probability of gaining huge profits that can cover all the frequent small losses.